Help the pigs

 July 2007

-Bunny the piglet illness responds to 4th antibiotic tried.
+Bunny the piglet's' illness responds to 4th antibiotic tried.
 She recovers.
-Rollen the pig died after a long battle of tumor growths.
-Even while new tumors were developing Rollen was up every day exploring, often till well after sunset.
+Rollen the pig died after a long battle with tumor growths.
+Even while new tumors were developing, Rollen was up every day exploring, often till well after sunset.
 We will miss him.
 University of Washington student work party here for the day.
-Calls come regarding a piglet intended for eating and people had a change of heart.
+Calls come regarding a piglet intended for eating until his people had a change of heart.
 Judy assesses the pig.
-A castrated three month old male will be certain death if we don't take him.
+A castrated three month old male will face certain death if we don't take him.
 His name is Vegan -we name him Oliver.
-He becomes instant friend to Bunny the piglet.
+He becomes an instant friend to Bunny the piglet.
 Teen group to volunteer for 2 days.
 Farrier for horses.
 We continue to wait on building permit OK for education center rebuild.
 Call from California regarding 2 week old feral piglet.
-Jedi the pig died, next day is our vegan BBQ benefit dinner in Seattle.
-The rain did not dampen the spirit of those who love and support the sanctuary.
+Jedi the pig died and the next day is our vegan BBQ benefit dinner in Seattle.
+The rain did not dampen the spirits of those who love and support the sanctuary.
 We are grateful to all who came and all who helped.
 Buddhist Lama Kunzang Dorjee from Bhutan visits the sanctuary with blessings for the animals.
 Rhoda the pig to vet for emergency care with injured eye.
 She is then given intensive nursing care and follow-up appointments.
-Sugar Crash mobile vegan bakery on Capitol Hill in Seattle has fundraiser for the sanctuary with music and amazing decadent desserts.
+Sugar Crash, mobile vegan bakery on Capitol Hill in Seattle, has fundraiser for the sanctuary with music and amazing decadent desserts.

 August 2007

-Painting of partial new construction to start.
+Painting of partial new construction to begin.
 Construction of small pasture barns in field started.
 Rhoda the pig to vet for urgent eye care.
 Well consultation scheduled.
 Packer the llama in acute medical care.
 New pig Angel here and to vet for spay.
 Greenlake walk for the pigs.
 Great success: $2,500 for sanctuary.
 Bunny the piglet to Greenlake for the day to greet people.
 Call comes from people who find two pigs wandering in Echo Lake area.
 Judy goes to assess pigs.
-Days later Judy and volunteer take pigs to sanctuary.
-Both castrated, tail docked male farm pigs.
-Sara Russert has her birthday party and fundraiser for pigs at Pizza Pi in Seattle, Yeah Sara -thank you for helping the animals!
+Days later Judy and volunteer bring pigs to sanctuary.
+Both are castrated, tail docked male farm pigs.
+Sara Russert has her birthday party and fundraiser for pigs at Pizza Pi in Seattle.
+Yeah, Sara -thank you for helping the animals!
 Rhoda the pig dies from cardiac event.
 We will miss her.

 Sanctuary tables at local pet fair to promote compassion for all animals.
 Volunteers to assess sanctuary cabins for solar power.
 Pigs sleeping barn #3 finished by the end of the month.
 Peggy, manager of Sidecar for Pigs Peace, gives retirement notice to board.
 Search for new manager begins.